 IPP provides program implementation support and conducts evaluation activities with clients in the PBHCI program.
 Activities include evaluating intake survey results and biometric data supplied by PFH; conducting surveys of program clients at six-month intervals after intake into the program; reporting quarterly and annually on program indicators and outcomes; and attending meetings, training, and conferences as requested by PFH.
 A comprehensive study will be completed upon the conclusion of the program in September 2018.

 The data collected and received through IPP’s client reassessments and reports supplies the necessary information to track progress and program impacts for clients in the PBHCI program.
 This data sheds light on the health and wellbeing of many Missourians across Northern Missouri.
-This effort allows potential decision makers to have necessary information regarding the whole health needs of populations in the PBHCI program.
+This effort allows potential decision-makers to have the necessary information regarding the whole health needs of populations in the PBHCI program.